bholloway/angular-collective-bool/README.md

 #angular-multiton-reduce

-An Angular 1.x property composed from a collection of dynamic multiton values
+An Angular 1.x model composed from a collection of dynamic multiton values

 ## Installation